 Sure, people connect to my account, but that’s all they do.
 They don’t call or invite me to coffee.
 They don’t hire my services.
-I’m not going to get a job on the back of Linkedin.
+I’m not going to get a job through the service.

 Linkedin exists in a vacuum.
 All we are doing is building a better database for a giant corporation that gives nothing back.

-Not only do I get nothing back, but I get annoying emails from Linkedin.
+Not only do I get nothing back, but I get annoying emails.
 I killed every email-accepting option in my profile settings, but messages kept coming.

 Microsoft’s plan doesn’t bother me.
 Having my data hawked around the market is irritating.
 But it’s an abstract and remote issue.

 The security breach was the trigger for killing my account.
 Linkedin was lax in the first place, then lax about warning users there had been a breach.
 That’s not good.